MicrosoftDocs/mixed-reality/mrtk-unity/roadmap.md

 ### **3.0.0**
 A preview of MRTK v3 will be released in the spring/summer of 2022, featuring an all new architecture for developing rich MR experiences.
-MRTK v3 will have the following minimum requirements:
+MRTK v3 will have a minimum requirement of Unity 2020.3 LTS.
-- Unity 2020.3 LTS
-- Unity's XR Interaction Toolkit (XRI)
-- OpenXR

 Status: in development